smimram/cccatt/README.md

 # CCCaTT

-A type theory for unbiased cartesian closed categories.
+A type theory for **unbiased cartesian closed categories**.

+The theory should come up soon.

 ## Emacs mode